TISUnion/Carpet-TIS-Addition/docs/rules.md

 - Categories: `TIS`, `CREATIVE`

+## minecartFullDropBackport

+Backport the feature from Minecraft 1.19+ that minecart entity drops the full cart item on destroy

+Only works in Minecraft < 1.19

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `FEATURE`

 ## minecartTakePassengerMinVelocity

 Determine the minimum required horizontal velocity (m/gt) for a minecart to pick up nearby entity as its passenger